 Possession of drug paraphernalia is a crime in Wisconsin.
 While other drug offenses typically focus on the drug, a paraphernalia charge focuses on the other “stuff.”
 Drug paraphernalia is described Wisconsin Jury Instruction Criminal 5050 as “all equipment, products, and materials of any kind that are used, designed for use, or primarily intended for us to ingest, inhale, or otherwise introduce into the human body a controlled substance.”
 At Van Severen Law Office we specialize in defending individuals accused of committing crimes.
 We spend a significant amount of time defending drug cases.
-Contact smart, aggressive defense lawyers Matt Meyer or Ben Van Severen to discuss your case.
+Contact smart, the smart, aggressive criminal defense attorneys at our firm to discuss your case.

 Possession of drug paraphernalia is prohibited by section 961.573 of the Wisconsin Statutes.
 The law indicates that “No person may use, or possess with the primary intent to use, drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, inject, ingest, inhale or otherwise introduce into the human body a controlled substance or controlled substance analog in violation of this chapter.
 Any person who violates this subsection may be fined not more than $500 or imprisoned for not more than 30 days or both.”
 In order to sustain a conviction the State would need to prove certain elements beyond a reasonable doubt.
 This elements are: